-If you are not satisfied with a decision we made about your service authorization request, you have 60 calendar days after hearing from us to file an appeal.
+If you are not satisfied with a decision we made about your service authorization request, you have sixty (60) calendar days after hearing from us to file an appeal.
 You can do this yourself or ask someone you trust to file the appeal for you.
-You can call Member Services at the number shown below if you need help filing an appeal or if you need assistance in another language or require an alternate format.
+You can call Member Services at one of the numbers below if you need help filing an appeal or if you need assistance in another language or require an alternate format.
 We will not treat you unfairly because you file an appeal.